A homogenised model for flow, transport and sorption in a heterogeneous porous medium: Conclusions

 \section{Conclusions}

-We have systematically derived a macroscopic model for flow, transport and sorption during steady flow in a two-dimensional heterogeneous and anisotropic porous medium by generalising standard homogenisation theory for locally periodic systems \citep{dalwadi2015understanding}.
+We have systematically derived a macroscopic model for flow, transport and sorption during steady flow in a two-dimensional heterogeneous and anisotropic porous medium using generalisations of standard homogenisation theory for slow variations in the size of periodic cells \citep{chapman2011unified,richardson2011derivation} and locally periodic microstructures \citep{bruna2015diffusion, dalwadi2015understanding}.
+We derived a model valid for a heterogeneous porous medium comprising cells of varying size each containing multiple arbitrarily shaped obstacles.
 The heterogeneity originates from slowly varying obstacle size and/or obstacle spacing along the length of the porous medium, the latter also induces strong anisotropy within the problem.
-For the flow problem, we obtain Darcy's law with an anisotropic effective permeability tensor, determined numerically, and for the solute concentration problem we obtain an advection–diffusion–reaction equation with an anisotropic effective diffusivity tensor, also determined numerically.
-The effective permeability, effective diffusivity and the removal term are functions of the porosity, obstacle radius and obstacle spacing, two of these being free choices and the third prescribed by simple cell geometry.
+For the flow problem, we obtain Darcy's law with an anisotropic permeability tensor, and for the solute concentration problem we obtain an advection–diffusion–reaction equation with an anisotropic effective diffusivity tensor.
+The permeability, effective diffusivity and the removal term are functions of the porosity, obstacle spacing and a scale factor controlling the variation in obstacle size across the medium; any two of these are free choices which prescribe the third.
+In \S\ref{sec:effective_quantities} we consider a simple geometry comprising a circular obstacle centred in a rectangular cell.
+We determine the corresponding permeability and effective diffusivity numerically and show how this depends on the obstacle radius and aspect ratio of the rectangle.
 This work illustrates and quantifies how the permeability and diffusivity of a porous medium not only depend on the porosity of the medium, but also depend strongly on the microstructure of the medium.